fl0ppy-d1sk/bunkerized-mariadb/README.md

 ## User account
 `USER_NAME`
 Values : *\<any valid username\>*
 Default value :
 This is the username of the regular account to be created.
 By default, `USER_NAME` is blank so no regular account is created.

 `USER_PASSWORD`
 Values : *\<any valid password\>*
 Default value : *random password*
 This is the password for the regular account.
-Only valid if `USER_NAME` is not empty and it meets the policy constraints.
+Only valid if `USER_NAME` is not empty and it meets the password policy constraints.

 `USER_DATABASE`
 Values : *\<any valid database name\>*
 Default value : *[USER_NAME]_db*
-Name of the database to be created for the user specified in USER_NAME.
+Name of the database to be created for the user specified in `USER_NAME`.

-*USER_PRIVILEGES*
+`USER_PRIVILEGES`
 Values : *\<list of privileges separated by comma\>*
 Default value : *ALTER, CREATE, DELETE, DROP, INDEX, INSERT, REFERENCES, SELECT, UPDATE*
 List of privileges granted to the user `USER_NAME` on the database `USER_DATABASE`.